bketelsen/GopherTimes/Readme.md

+Good lord, this is three year old code that probably won't compile for a website that isn't in use anymore.  please don't use it, star it, read it, or otherwise pay any attention to it.

+____

 This is the source code for GopherTimes.com - a community website for the Go programming language.

 Go is probably someone's trademark - maybe even Google's.